walterfreeman/phy211/syllabus.md

 -   Instructor: Dr. Walter Freeman, <wafreema@syr.edu>, Physics Building room 215
 -   Class meetings: Tuesdays and Thursdays, 9:30-10:50 AM or 11 AM-12:20 PM, Stolkin Auditorium
--   Help sessions: Tuesdays, 5:10-6:50, and Fridays, 9:30-11:30, in the Physics Clinic -- or just drop by my office
+-   Help sessions: TBD
 -   Course website: http://walterfreeman.github.io/phy211/
 -   Recitation TA's:
-	- Andrew Ballard, alballar@syr.edu
-	- Harris Bernstein, hcbernst@syr.edu
-	- Avinay Bhat, avbhat@syr.edu
-	- Lindsay DeMarchi, ldemarch@syr.edu
-	- Julian Georg, jsgeorg@syr.edu
-	- Francesco Serafin, fserafin@syr.edu (lead TA)
-	- Kyle Spurgeon, klspurge@syr.edu
+	- Ohana Benevides Rodrigues, <obenevide@syr.edu>, lead TA
+	- Merrill Asp, <masp01@syr.edu>
+	- Bradley Cole, <bgcole@syr.edu>
+	- Julia Gianni, <jagianni@syr.edu>
+	- Alexander Hartwell, <arhartwe@syr.edu>
+	- Kesavan Manivannan, <kmanivan@syr.edu>
+	- Emily Syracuse, <ecsyracu@syr.edu>
-	- <p>Tie Zheng, tzheng01@syr.edu
+	- Xuan Zheng, <xzhen101@syr.edu>

 ---

 <a id="books"></a>

-### Textbooks
+### Textbooks and materials

-- *Physics for Scientists and Engineers*, by Randall Knight, 2nd, 3rd, or 4th edition; either the complete book or only Volume 1
-	* <a href="https://www.amazon.com/Physics-Scientists-Engineers-Strategic-Approach/dp/0134110684/">4th edition</a>
-	* <a href="https://www.amazon.com/Physics-Scientists-Engineers-Strategic-Approach/dp/0321752910/">3rd edition</a>
-	* <a href="https://www.amazon.com/Physics-Scientists-Engineers-Strategic-Approach/dp/0805327363/">2nd edition</a>
-- E-texts of any of the above will suffice.
-- No access codes, online homework programs, etc. are required.
+- *University Physics Volume 1* (W. Moebs, S. Ling, J. Sanny, et al.), published by OpenStax.
+This is an open-access textbook available to anyone under the terms of the CC-BY 4.0 license and can be <a href="https://openstax.org/details/books/university-physics-volume-1">downloaded for free</a>.
+You are free to print this textbook on your own; OpenStax will sell you a printed copy if you like.

+- You are encouraged to have a nonprogrammable calculator for use on exams.
+This calculator should be able to do trigonometry and arithmetic, but should not be capable of graphing functions or solving equations symbolically.
+Searching "scientific calculator" on Amazon will get you many options available for less than $10.
+(You may not use a graphing calculator on exams.)

 <a id="philosophy"></a>